leftmove/cria/README.md

 #### Clear Message History

-Clear history by running `the clear` method.
+You can reset message history by running the `clear` method.

 ```python
 prompt = "Who is the CEO of OpenAI?"